eramirez51/worknotes/01-Projects/LLM/bert-japanese.md

 ```

-The above command shall generate the splitted sentences of the wiki.
-Example below
+The above command shall generate the splitted sentences of the wiki like the example below

 ```bash
 ❯ cd /home/eugene/apps/projects/temps/bert-japanese/.build/workdir/corpus/wikipedia/